VahidooX/DeepLDA/README.md

 + I used linear SVM to train a classifier on the new features but they employed a simpler classification approach which does not need more training.

 ### Other Implementation
-The following is the link to the original implementation given by the authors.
+The following is the link to the original implementation given by the authors of the DeepLDA paper.
 I adopted the loss function from here:

 * [Theano and Lasagne implementation](https://github.com/CPJKU/deep_lda) from https://github.com/CPJKU/